sister-jpl/sister-resample/doc/sister_resample_pge_documentation.md

 ## PGE Arguments

-In addition to required MAAP job submission arguments the L1 preprocess PGE also takes the following argument(s):
+In addition to required MAAP job submission arguments the L2a spectral resampling PGE also takes the following argument(s):

 |Argument| Type |  Description | Default|